 Business friends, coaches and influencers will often say do it cheaper.
 This is the most shocking one, but it’s understandable.
 Everyone has their own money-mindset hang ups and we project them onto other people.
 What we’d be prepared to pay for something.
 What we’re being paid for something.
 I have a friend who was in a mastermind and was told by the person running it to charge less even though she knew it for a fact it would sell at the higher price because she had sold it many times already.

-It’s about you and your clients and the value you’re delivering.
+It’s about the value you’re delivering and how much you want to earn.
 That’s it.

 Still feeling queasy about charging more?

 I know that charging more can be a triggering and scary thing to do.
 That’s why I’ve put together this free guide 6 Steps to Charging More with 100% Confidence.